The Role of Defect Geometry in Localized Emission from Monolayer Tungsten Dichalcogenides: Abstract

 \section{Abstract}

 Understanding the mechanism of single photon emission (SPE) in two-dimensional (2D) materials is an unsolved problem important for quantum optical materials and the development of quantum information applications.
-In 2D transition metal dichalcogenides (TMDs) such as tungsten diselenide ($\text{WSe}_{\text{2}}$), quantum emission has been broadly attributed to exciton localization from atomic point defects, yet the precise microscopic picture is not fully understood.
-This work presents a new framework, supported by both computational and experimental evidence, to explain both the origins of facile SPE in $\text{WSe}_{\text{2}}$ and the relative scarcity of SPE in the related 2D TMD, tungsten disulfide ($\text{WS}_{\text{2}}$).
-A vertical divacancy configuration of selenium creates a defect-centered, direct energy gap in the band structure of $\text{WSe}_{\text{2}}$, giving rise to highly localized, radiative transitions.
-This configuration is shown to be energetically preferred in the monolayer lattice, which is reflected in the abundant experimental observation of SPE in $\text{WSe}_{\text{2}}$ both from the literature and this work.
-In contrast, the same vertical divacancy configuration in $\text{WS}_{\text{2}}$ does not create direct localized transitions, consistent with scarce observations of SPE in that material.
-By revealing a single mechanism in tungsten-based TMDs that addresses the prevalence of SPE and is consistent between theory and experiment, these results provide a framework for better understanding the rules governing the atomic origins of single photon emission in TMDs.
+In 2D transition metal dichalcogenides (TMDs) such as tungsten diselenide ($\text{WSe}_{\text{2}}$), quantum emission has been broadly attributed to exciton localization from atomic point defects, yet the precise microscopic origins are not fully understood.
+This work introduces an empirically grounded computational framework that explains both the origins of facile SPE in $\text{WSe}_{\text{2}}$ and its relative scarcity in related TMD, tungsten disulfide.
+High resolution microscopy identifies native defect geometries existing in monolayer $\text{WSe}_{\text{2}}$ lattices providing the ingredients necessary to build a realistic model.
+The qualitative effects of chalcogen type, defect geometry, and mechanical strain on the electronic structure are then individually assessed using density functional theory, from which a specific divacancy configuration emerges as the candidate for localized single-electron transitions that match observed spectral energies.
+Spectroscopy and photon correlation measurements further validate this model, establishing a self-consistent link between defect geometry, electronic structure, and quantum emission.
+By isolating the distinct roles of chalcogen type, defect configuration, and mechanical strain, this work provides a thorough investigation of exciton localization and optical behavior, contributing to a clearer picture of the physical drivers of single photon emission in tungsten-based TMDs.